perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 There are four key roles.
 We now think these are best done by separate people:

-* The host: they live locally, organise venue (important to build relationship), group meal etc. Speak the lingo, know local restaurants, etc
+* The host: they live locally, organise venue (important to build a relationship), group meal etc. Speak the lingo, know local restaurants, etc
 * Attendee wrangler (establishing the attendee list and ensuring